wix-incubator/wix-cli-docs/guides/extensions/embedded-scripts/embedded-script-task.md

 # Set up an Embedded Script Extension Using the Wix CLI

-An embedded script is an app extension that injects an HTML code fragment into the DOM of your users' websites.
+An embedded script is an app extension that injects an HTML code fragment into the DOM of your users' sites.
 Unlike other extensions, embedded scripts are not fully configured during app installation, and require an additional setup step to embed the code fragment in the sites.

 Follow the instructions below to:

 1. Define an embedded script extension for a Wix CLI app.
 2. Implement a method to embed the code fragment.

-Once this task is complete, your app will have an embedded script extension that injects its HTML code fragment into the DOM of your users' websites.
+Once this task is complete, your app will have an embedded script extension that injects its HTML code fragment into the DOM of your users' sites.

 ## Before you begin